jwplayer/applicaster-docs/_drafts/subscriptions.md

 ## How to make video specific offers?
 By default a subscription gives viewers access to all videos.
 The subscription is checked at the moment of play.

-It is possible to link an specific offer to an video by adding the custom field: `productIds` to the video and enter the product ids according the following format `productIds: <vendor>:<offerid>, <vendor>:<offerid>`.
+It is possible to link an specific offer to an video by adding the custom field: `productIds` to the video and enter the product ids according the following format `productIds: <vendor-prefix>:<offerid>, <vendor-prefix>:<offerid>`.
 For example: `cleeng:S916977979_NL, adobe:123456`

 For Cleeng the product id is the `id` of the offer.